 My Southwest Companion Pass Strategy

 Right now, my best bet is to apply for the Southwest credit cards.
 They are currently offering increased limited time offers with the Southwest Rapid Rewards Performance Business Credit Card.
-(When I applied the offer was 80,000 points, but now the offer has decreased to 70,000 points.)
+(When I applied the offer was 80,000 points).
 Due to this offer I went ahead and applied for the card and was fortunately approved.
 NOTE: I was grilled with many questions about my business, so just be prepared.

 Since I have three months to meet the minimum spend, that will bring me to the beginning of January for spending the $5,000 required.
 (Make sure to be strategic for when you apply for the pass and meet the minimum spend requirement).
 The bonus points do not hit your Southwest account until a few days AFTER your monthly statement closes where you meet the minimum spend.
 So as long as I wait until Jan.
 1st to spend that last dollar, the points will post in January.
 I will then be 30,000 qualifying points shy to earning the Companion Pass (based on the offer when I applied).
 Since I have a flight already booked in February, I will need to earn those points quickly.
 This will easily be done by using my Southwest credit cards for large purchases and using their online shopping portal.